The Energy Sharing Timescale in an Analytic Framework for Common Envelope Hydrodynamics: Energy-Time Model

 To approximate the binding energy that must be overcome not simply to eject the envelope outside mass coordinate $m$ but to remove the drag force and stop inspiral, we adjust Equation \ref{eqn:Egrav} to include the binding energy of material within an accretion radius of the secondary and present it in a local, integrated form such that

-This adjustment to $E_\mathrm{grav,SE}$ is distinct in that it does not require the entire envelope to be ejected, but only the material exterior to $r-R_\mathrm{a}$, because this will be enough to effectively mitigate the drag force experienced by the secondary and halt its infall.
+This adjustment to $E_\mathrm{grav,SE}$ is distinct in that it does not require the entire envelope to be ejected, but only the material exterior to $r-R_\mathrm{a}$, because this will be enough to effectively mitigate the drag force experienced by the secondary and halt its infall in envelope regions that contract in response to mass loss, or significantly slow its infall due to reduced drag in envelope regions that expand in response to mass loss.

 To more easily parse where the energy criterion for ending the CE episode is satisfied, we introduce an ejection parameter, $\xi$, which specifies the total change in orbital energy at $r$, normalized by the gravitational binding energy of the envelope at $r-R_\mathrm{a}$, such that